The Inward Investment and International Taxation Review: Denmark

 - the possibility of awarding employees' shares, options, etc., with a favourable tax treatment.

 On the other hand, Denmark has implemented a wide variety of specific anti-avoidance rules (SAAR) aimed at, inter alia, hybrid entities and instruments as well as limitations for interest deductions.
 Further, Denmark has introduced general anti-avoidance regulation (GAAR).
-The anti-avoidance regulation makes Denmark unattractive in terms of tax-planning techniques involving excess debt push-down, use of hybrid entities and instruments, as well as arrangements that are not put into place for valid commercial reasons that reflect economic reality.3
+The anti-avoidance regulation makes Denmark unattractive in terms of tax-planning techniques involving excess debt push-down, use of hybrid entities and instruments, and arrangements that are not put into place for valid commercial reasons that reflect economic reality.3

 Common forms of business organisation and their tax treatment